qaul/qaul.net/tests/json-rpc/README.md

 # JSON RPC Communication with qaul-http-RPC Interface

-The scripts in this folder can be used to
+The scripts in this folder can be used to test all the functions of the JSON RPC interface.

 ## Usage

 Make sure you have a test server running for these tests.
-While in the cargo workspace you can just run `cargo run --bin multinode-test
-<PATH>`, where `PATH` is the path to the assembled webgui (FIXME:
+While in the cargo workspace you can just run `cargo run --bin multinode-test <PATH>`, where `PATH` is the path to the assembled webgui.
-currently that's not the case - it will accept any path because the webgui isn't used).
+The default path to the

 Note: if you want to run multiple tests in succession manually, make sure to do it in the same shell.
 Some of them export env variables